kyma-project/test-infra/docs/prow/crier.md

 ### GitHub reporter

-You can enable github reporter in crier by specifying `--github-workers=N` flag (N>0).
+You can enable github reporter in crier by specifying `--github-workers=N` flag.

 You also need to mount a github oauth token by specifying `--github-token-path` flag, which defaults to `/etc/github/oauth`.

-If you have a [ghproxy](/ghproxy) deployed, also remember to point `--github-endpoint` to your ghproxy to avoid token throttle.
+If you have a [ghproxy] deployed, also remember to point `--github-endpoint` to your ghproxy to avoid token throttle.

 ### Slack reporter